dominik-lenda/azure-tweet-scheduler/tweetSchedulerProj/timerTriggeredTweet/readme.md

 # TimerTrigger - Python

 The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demonstrates a simple use case of calling your function every 5 minutes.
+This sample demonstrates a simple use case of calling your function every X minutes.

 ## How it works